Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 The California Housing Finance Agency operates as a self-supporting state agency dedicated to expanding homeownership opportunities.
 Unlike federal programs with limited funding, CalHFA generates resources through bond programs ensuring consistent availability.

 CalHFA has helped over 250,000 California families achieve homeownership since 1975.
-They’re not a direct lender - instead, they work through trained loan officers who understand program nuances and can maximize your benefits.
+They’re not a direct lender.
+They work through trained loan officers who understand program nuances and can maximize your benefits.

 This isn’t charity or welfare.
 CalHFA programs are smart financial tools designed to overcome California’s unique affordability challenges while building sustainable homeownership.
 Consider construction-to-permanent loans for building.